 Every kilometre is marked by a borne showing the distance to the top and the gradient for the next kilometre, a great initiative that’s found across the Alps and Pyrenees.
 Here the markers tend to say the same thing most of the way up.
 It’s a very regular climb from the start, an hors catégorie climb that’s accessible for non-climbers, or at least the first part gives this impression.
 After a few cracks and bumps leaving the town the road is wide and well-surfaced, the consistent gradient allows a rhythm.
-In time the village of St Colomban des Villards arrives – if you didn’t get into a rhythm there’s a café for a breather – and with it a flat road, here the gradient eases.
+In time the village of St. Colomban des Villards arrives – if you didn’t get into a rhythm there’s a café for a breather – and with it a flat road, here the gradient eases.

 Leaving the village the road rises suddenly and the tone is set for what’s to come.
-There’s a stunted forest, the altitude curtailing the vegetation as the road picks its way past the Glandon river, from which the pass takes its name.
+There’s a stunted forest, the altitude curtailing the vegetation as the road picks its way past the Glandon river, from which the pass takes its name, by now a rough torrent.
 Higher up and the terrain opens up, be sure to take in the views and look for marmot.
 As you scan the horizon now you’ll look up and wonder where the road goes, the spiky ridge looks too high to pass.
 The road has traced the white water torrent up its valley but the last part sees the road zigzag to scale the valley walls and this is the hardest part.
 Too long to sprint, especially with the altitude and accumulated effort, it’s a slog but rewarded with views down the valley and all the way to Mont Blanc, the Alps’ highest peak.